turnerlabs/tcoe-interviews/README.md

 * [DevOps Challenges](./scenarios/devopsplayground/README.md)

 Your testing of the provided scenarios should demonstrate your ability to analyze a system and understand it's intended behavior, and verify that it succeeds or fails to meet those expectations.

+## Solution

+### Overview
+Coding model is the Page Object Model (POM)

+Exercise was Exercise 2.

+I set up my framework in the home directory so as not to delete the test data that exists in the fork.

+I also used xpath for locators.

+***
+### Test cases
+#### Test cases for the search function
+1. Verify user can open search dialog
+2. Verify new page contains search term in search result
+3. Verify url contains search term

+#### Test cases for Media page
+1. Verify user can play and pause a video
+2. Verify video playing corresponds to the video playing in the suggested video list
+3. Verify user can scroll to the left and right of suggested videos

+#### Test cases for Gallery page
+1. Verify index of first video is 1.
+2. Verify carousel work by clicking back control.
+Image index should be the max
+3. Verify right button loads a different image

+***
+### Running e2e tests

+The framework used is webdriverio

+#### Set up

+1. Checkout the branch

+2. Run `yarn install` or `npm run install` from the project root directory to install all dependencies.

+#### Run tests
+The following code has been added to package.json and can be run from the project root directory.
+* `npm run wdio` to run all tests in the e2e directory.

+***
+Thanks for the opportunity to participate in the code challenge.